sevcsik/sevdev.hu/posts/2016-10-14-testing-ngmodel-in-angular-2.md

 ```

+Result (wait for it): *It works!*

-*It works!* Note that I moved the `fixture.detectChanges()` call to the top,
+Note that I moved the `fixture.detectChanges()` call to the top,
-because altough we don't need it anymore *after* we make changes, we still need
+because alhtough we don't need it anymore *after* we make changes, we still need
 an initial call to build the initial state of our component.

 Now we are using promises.
-It's not hard to imagine that this
+You don't need to have a wild imagination to see
-would look like a mess on more complicated test scenarios, if we had to chain
+this would look like a mess on more complicated test scenarios, if we had to chain
 every exception after a promise.

 # Making it readable again

 Thankfully, Angular 2 provides a utility, called [`fakeAsync`][6], which magically
-allows us to turn our code sync again, with the use of the `tick` function.
+allows us to turn our code sync again, with the help of the `tick` function.
 We just have to put the `it` callback into a `fakeAsync` wrapper, and we can
 "suspend" our flow until the async operations are ready.